 The company offers a CDN service using CloudFlare.
 It also focuses on security, offering multiple layers of protection (including DDoS attached production), SSL for everyone, and support Clef two-factor authentication.

-SoftLayer, an IBM company, offers cloud infrastructure as a service from data centers and network points around the world.
+IBM Cloud offers cloud infrastructure as a service from data centers and network points around the world.
 Its customers range from startups to global enterprises.

-Pricing: Amazon S3 storage starts at 3 cents per gigabyte for standard storage.
-Amazon CloudFront pricing starts at 12 cents per month for the first 10 terabytes, with separate pricing for regions outside the US.
+Pricing: Amazon CloudFront pricing starts at 8.5 cents per month for the first 10 terabytes, with separate pricing for regions outside the US.

-Amazon offers a couple of services I’ll mention here.
-Amazon S3 is a budget-friendly storage solution designed to make web-scale computing easier for developers.
-Amazon CloudFront is a CDN that gives any developer access to the same highly scalable, reliable, secure and fast infrastructure that Amazon uses to run its own global network of websites.
+Overall Amazon CloudFront is a CDN that gives any developer access to the same highly scalable, reliable, secure, and fast infrastructure that Amazon uses to run its own global network of websites.

-While Amazon AWS has a reputation for reliability, it’s good to keep in mind that CloudFront is aimed at developers and not inexperienced users.
+While Amazon AWS has a reputation for reliability, it’s important to keep in mind that CloudFront is aimed at developers and not inexperienced users.

 CDN77 sets itself apart from other CDNs with specialized software, video and gaming delivery for uninterrupted streaming.

 There are a few limitations with this service.
 There are no cache invalidations, so currently the images are cached “forever” and if you want to refresh an image you will need to change the name of the image.
-Also, Photon only caches GIF, PNG and JPG files.
+Also, Site Accelerator only caches GIF, PNG and JPG files.